esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/DeviceEDM.png" alt="alt text" style="max-width:200px;">

-You will then be taken to *Display over other apps* or *Draw over other apps* for Esper Device Management.
-Turn on the switch located on the right side of the screen to *Allow display over other apps* or *Permit drawing over other apps*.
+You will then be taken to *Display Over Other Apps* or *Draw Over Other Apps* for Esper Device Management.
+Tap or click on the toggle switch located on the right side of the screen to *Allow display over other apps* or *Permit Drawing Over Other Apps*.

 <img src="./assets/NewConsole/PermitDrawing.png" alt="alt text" style="max-width:200px;">

-Next click the back button in the upper lefthand corner of the screen.
+Next, click or tap the back button in the upper left-hand corner of the screen.

 <img src="./assets/NewConsole/DrawOverOtherAppsBack.png" alt="alt text" style="max-width:200px;">

-You will now be taken back to the Display over other apps screen, noting Esper Device Management is now set to Yes or Allowed for drawing over other apps.
-Now click the back button in the Nav bar.
+You will now be taken back to the 'Display Over Other Apps' screen, noting Esper Device Management is now set to 'Yes' or 'Allowed' for drawing over other apps.
+Next, click or tap the back button in the Navigation bar.

 <img src="./assets/NewConsole/DrawAppsEDMYes.png" alt="alt text" style="max-width:200px;"/>